 During an outbreak of an infectious disease, businesses may be shut down to help prevent the spread and flatten the curve.
 Restarting businesses after a shutdown or outage from an infectious disease can be complex.
 Before they can re-open, there may be required procedures and protocols that have to be put in place as new operating standards.

-This document serves as a guide to ensure businesses infectious disease planning is conducted with awareness of hazards that may have arisen from a disease outbreak.
+This serves as a guide to ensure businesses infectious disease planning is conducted with awareness of hazards that may have arisen from a disease outbreak.
 No document can anticipate all possible changes; modifications in supply chain, production processes, and even changes in operating regulations could introduce new complexities and hazards.

 Policies and procedures